 How to Fix Bad OnePlus 6 Battery Life

-Running nearly stock Android 8.1 Oreo these phones last pretty long or have tons of options and customization controls you can adjust.
+Running nearly stock Android 9 Pie this phone lasts pretty long and has tons of options and customization controls you can adjust.
 Changes that can make a noticeable difference in overall battery life.
-In this post, we’ll show you those changes and also help you figure out what’s causing poor battery life.
-Then, show you how to fix it, followed by tips to squeeze more time out of each charge.
+In this post, we’ll help you find out what’s causing poor battery, then show you how to fix it, followed by tips to squeeze more time out of each charge.

 Before we begin, make sure you’re running the latest OxygenOS update from OnePlus.
-At the time of writing, that’s OxygenOS 5.1.6 which added lots of new features, battery optimization, and a battery percentage meter to the notification bar.
+At the time of writing, that’s OxygenOS 9 which added lots of new features, battery optimization, Nightscape and more.
 Go to Settings > About Phone > Check for updates.

 Reboot Your OnePlus 6